CORONAVIRUS: We are still taking precautions to keep you safe Coronavirus (Respiratory infections) Update

 Are there any side effects?

 Buscopan is not suitable for everybody.
 The radiographer or radiologist will decide if it is appropriate for you.
 The most common side effects are dry mouth, dizziness, blurred vision and an increased heart rate.
-These only last for about 30-45mins and will be over by the time your leave the department.
-More severe effects are eye pain/ redness, tachycardia, hypotension and anaphylaxis, however these are uncommon but do occur.
-If one of these was to occue during your scan the hospital has the team and the medicine to help with this.
+These only last for about 30-45 minutes and will be over by the time you leave the department.
+More severe effects are eye pain/redness, tachycardia, hypotension anaphylaxis.
+These are uncommon, but can occur.
+If you experience any of these side effects while you are at the hospital, we have teams and medication that will help.

-Serious allergic reactions are rare, however please seek immediate medical attention if you have any of the following having left the hospital:
+Serious allergic reactions are rare, however please seek immediate medical attention if you have any of the following after leaving the hospital:

 Your comments and concerns